 LPGT vs iBasso DX200Ti (4.4mm BAL w/amp8) – I find DX soundstage to be a little wider, while both have the same soundstage depth.
 DX sound has more bass impact and a touch more treble sparkle, while Touch has a more neutral transparent signature.
 Both have a sound with great dynamics and a decent layering and separation.
 Also, both have a black background, but Touch noise floor is probably lower since I hear zero-hissing performance with sensitive iems in comparison to DX.

 It’s hard to ignore LPG when testing LPGT.
 After spending a few weeks with LPGT loaner, I found the sound sig to be similar to LPG.
-Except, you no longer hear LPG’s sub-bass boost, and instead, LPGT is more neutral and more reference.
+Except, you no longer hear LPG’s sub-bass boost, and instead, LPGT is more neutral and more transparent.
 In terms of sound performance, LPGT up-sampling improves the layering and sound dynamics.
 The other noticeable change is a dead quiet black background even with sensitive IEMs.
 But overall, I think Lotoo decided to stick to the same sound sig formula even though LPG uses TI PCM1762 while LPGT uses AKM AK4497EQ DACs.
 Coincidentally, LPGT 3.5mm output uses the same LME49600 opamps as LPG, and even its 4.4mm output with OA1622 opamps was tuned to sound nearly the same as 3.5mm output.

 So why would you consider Lotoo’s latest flagship DAP or would want to upgrade from LPG?
 Because of all the new features where Touch adds USB DAC, Bluetooth with a duplex LDAC to turn this DAP into a wireless BT DAC (streaming from your phone), USB-C charging (no longer need proprietary charger), touch screen with a very responsive interface and a fast OS bootup (2-3 sec), updated Parametric EQ II, included EFX presets which you can apply in USB DAC and Bluetooth modes, and even WiFi for OTA firmware updates.
 You also get on-the-fly up-sampling and support of DSD512.
 And not to forget Line Out from both 3.5mm and balanced 4.4mm outputs if you want to drive external fully balanced amplifier.

-Bottom line, based on my first impressions there are a lot of similarities in sound between LPG and LPGT, but I think it was done intentionally because Lotoo was never planning to introduce a significant update to its sound signature.
+Bottom line, there are a lot of similarities in sound between LPG and LPGT, but I think it was done intentionally because Lotoo was never planning to introduce a significant update to its sound signature.
 LPG was released 4 years ago, and even the last year (2017) refresh was mostly cosmetic with a few internal optimizations.
 In my opinion, the idea behind LPGT was to enhance LPG with missing features, to bring it up to current flagship standards.
 LPGT is like LPG on steroids, or you can call it an Extreme Makeover of LPG!